MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/css-in-js.md

 To copy a style rule as JavaScript:

+1. Navigate to the webpage you want to copy styles from.
+For example, use the [Animal Shelter](https://microsoftedge.github.io/Demos/devtools-a11y-testing/) demo page.

+1. Open DevTools by pressing `F12`.

-1. In DevTools, open the **Elements** tool, and then click the **Styles** tab.
+1. Open the **Elements** tool, and then click the **Styles** tab.

 1. Right-click a declaration in a style rule, and then select **Copy declaration as JS** or **Copy all declarations as JS**.

 1. Paste the copied CSS into a JavaScript file in your text editor, such as Visual Studio Code.
-For example: `'--more-link': 'lime'`.

    ![Context menu for a style rule, including 'Copy declaration as JS' and 'Copy all declarations as JS' commands.](images/copy-declaration-as-js.msft.png)

-This feature is available starting with Microsoft Edge version 93. <!-- delete statement sometime after September 2, 2021 --> To learn more about viewing and changing CSS, see [CSS features reference](reference.md).
+To learn more about viewing and changing CSS, see [CSS features reference](reference.md).

 <!-- ====================================================================== -->